 Ginger Bug: a relatively unknown culture in brewing, but it is AMAZING.
 You can make it quite easily and is mostly lacto and yeast.
 It is often used to ferment sparking lemonade, ginger ale, and root beer.
 It’s the real stuff.
 It tasted like lacto in a ginger candy solution.
 I built up this starter for a month.
 Google the recipe.
 I also used it to ferment out apple cider with fantastic results.
 The ginger shines though clearly.

-Kombucha: I made Kombucha using an equal blend of green white, and black tea.
+Kombucha: I made Kombucha using an equal blend of green, white, and black tea.
 I use white sugar, and follow the standard recipe.
 I often only let my kombucha get to 70-80% fermentation since after that I find the Acetobacter usually kicks in too much which most people find off-putting.
 For the culture, I pulled off my kombucha jug at around 70 percent completed.
-It is nice and tart without too much vinegar.
+It is nice and tart without too much acetic acid.

 Probiotic pills: I dumped several probiotic pills into a one liter soda stream bottle with filtered tap water and a TBSP and a half of golden brown sugar.
 I let it sit for 5 weeks and it tasted clean, sweet, soured brown sugar-water.
 I also added three probiotic pills when I pitched the starter.
-Who knows how to do this properly?
+I don’t recommend this method, but it worked.
+I now just add 500 million cells per gallon rehydrated in a go-ferm addition at 95f.
+Pitch and wait 2-3 days for the PH to drop before pitching the yeast.

 Recipe: 12%, TANG Soured Traditional Mead, November 2017, 4×1 gallon